 Another option is to gather the kids and go to an indoor play place.

-If you aren’t familar with a play place (or indoor playground).
+If you aren’t familiar with a play place (or indoor playground).
 They are usually in large warehouse style buildings and they have large climbing structures and slides.
 Sometimes they have ball bits or indoor carousels.

 There are lots of opportunities to climb and slide.